jjdegaine/solar-panel-optimizer/Web site/marp/# Solar Pannel Optimizer with WIFI slave.md

     ---
 # Optimizer description

-The issue was the existing electric wiring so I decided to create a Solar Panel Optimizer with a WIFI slave SCR. see my home electric wiring description.
+The issue was the existing electric wiring so I decided to create a Solar Panel Optimizer with a WIFI slave SSR. see my home electric wiring description.

 A lot of opimizer exist, commercial one and DIY project.
 The commercial optimizer are quite expensive and not so efficent.
 After several weeks reading website and DIY optimizer description I decided to create my own project, and it was quite fun !

- The solar Panel Optimizer is based on a main board ESP32-DEVKITC-32U which is compatible with arduino.
+ The solar Panel Optimizer is based on a processor ESP32-DEVKITC-32U which is compatible with arduino.
 The existing DIY project are based on arduino.

  https://mk2pvrouter.co.uk/index.html